Maia-Everett/lintian.eu/_posts/2024-07-25-warcraft-retrospective-31.md

 [^rogue_wizard]: As opposed to a rogue/wizard, which would be a multiclass character.

 [^arevass]: Though Pyrewood Village is in WoW, River Arevass is nowhere to be found.

+[^gameplay]: The gameplay reason is obvious: the map designers wanted you to control two bases at once.